Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 3. Make Money on YouTube

 YouTube is constantly innovating, launching new opportunities to make money online.
-Publishers are easirely [earning money on YouTube]({{< relref "make-money-on-youtube" >}}).
+Publishers are easily [earning money on YouTube]({{< relref "make-money-on-youtube" >}}).
 How can you do this?
 As of late, many publishers generate income through crowdfunding, sponsorships, premium memberships and so on.
 However, you can always [monetize Google Ads]({{< relref "google-adsense-monetization" >}}) on your channel.

 ### 4. Write an eBook